NicolasMG/MazeGenolvor/README.md

 2 pictures are generated in the executed file folder.
 The Maze and it's resolution

-Thanks to Jamis Buck for the maze generation http://weblog.jamisbuck.org/2011/2/7/maze-generation-algorithm-recap
+Thanks to Jamis Buck for the maze generation. http://weblog.jamisbuck.org/2011/2/7/maze-generation-algorithm-recap